 - The MMU recommends that major maintenance costs be included in the definition of avoidable costs and removed from energy offers because such costs are avoidable costs and not short run marginal costs.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that relatively small proposed increases in the capability of a Generation Capacity Resource be treated as an existing resource and subject to the corresponding market power mitigation rules and no longer be treated as planned and exempt from offer capping.
-(Priority: Medium.
-First reported 2012.
-Status: Not adopted.)28
+Status: Not adopted.) - The MMU recommends that, as part of the MOPR unit specific standard of review, all projects be required to use the same basic modeling assumptions.
+That is the only way to ensure that projects compete on the basis of actual costs rather than on the basis of modeling assumptions.
+(Priority: High.
+First reported 2013.
+Status: Not adopted.)